Zhang-zongwei/MFWPN/README.md

 - `test.py` Test the MF-WPN.

 ## Data preparation
 The data used in this study and its processing have been described in detail in the manuscript.
-To facilitate the testing, we have prepared the [MF-WPN weights](https://drive.google.com/file/d/1YrJP1sCWUcsHcYdNL_sWFbkuS4WfaeJf/view?usp=sharing) and the [test dataset](https://drive.google.com/drive/folders/1qQMV8xBRDI5Vg9pxigLAJNEOtNC4O87x?usp=sharing).
+To facilitate the testing, we have prepared the [MFWPN weights]([https://drive.google.com/file/d/1YrJP1sCWUcsHcYdNL_sWFbkuS4WfaeJf/view?usp=sharing]) and the [test dataset](https://drive.google.com/drive/folders/1qQMV8xBRDI5Vg9pxigLAJNEOtNC4O87x?usp=sharing).

 ## Train
 After the data is ready, use the following commands to start training the model: